sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Current behavior
 * A feature is managed by systemd.
-* A feature has a systemd service file and one or more bash scripts that ensures the complex dependency rules set for the feature.
+* A feature has a systemd service file and one or more bash scripts that honor the complex dependency rules set for the feature.
 * A feature's change of state could affect the state of other features.
 * All the complex dependencies across features are met through systemd service management.